Towards Markov-State Holography: Histograms of transition probabilities conditioned on histories

-\emph{Distribution of histories.---}For any pair of observed states $j$ and $i$, we denote the probability of the sequence $S_k\rightarrow j\rightarrow i$ by $\mp(ijS_k)$.
-Let $\{S^j_k\}\subset \{S_k\}$ be the countable set of possible (distinct) histories with length $k$ that precede $j$, which is a subset of all possible sequences with length $k$.
+For any pair of observed states $j$ and $i$, we denote the probability of the sequence $S_k\rightarrow j\rightarrow i$ by $\mp(ijS_k)$.
+Let $\{S^j_k\}\subset \{S_k\}$ be the set of possible (distinct) histories with length $k$ that precede $j$, which is a subset of all possible sequences with length $k$.
+We denote the transition probability of a generally non-Markov transition $j\to i$ conditioned on a specific history $S^j_k$ as $\mp(i|jS^j_k)$.
 We introduce a shorthand notation for the sum of probabilities of microscopic sequences with the same observable history $S^j_k$ as